 - a.
-(U) Receiving 12 points within a 12 month period (exception: tickets for non-moving violations) Completion of Course V, Driver Improvement Course. - b.
-(U) Receiving a DUI, DWI, or DWDI (exception: civilians are encouraged to attend, but not required) Completion of substance abuse program as applicable. - 6.
+(U) Receiving 12 points within a 12 month period (EXCEPTION: tickets for non-moving violations) Completion of Course V, Driver Improvement Course. - b.
+(U) Receiving a DUI, or DWI, (EXCEPTION: civilians are encouraged to attend, but not required) Completion of substance abuse program as applicable. - 6.
 (U) Delay in Suspensions/Misc.
 Actions.
 Personnel who receive a traffic citation which carries a suspension or revocation prior to departing for TDY, Deployment or extended scheduled leave will have their suspension actions delayed until they return.
 Upon returning, violators will report to 374th Security Forces Reports and Analysis with their supervisor or sponsor.
-The member will be afforded the opportunity to rebut the citation, request a hearing or request Limited Driving Privileges IAW the above requirements or applicable instructions upon return from TDY, Deployment or extended leave.
+The member will be afforded the opportunity to rebut the citation, request a hearing or request Restricted Driving Privileges IAW the above requirements or applicable instructions upon return from TDY, Deployment or extended leave.
 The WTRO can impose immediate suspensions/revocations regardless of location of the infraction or scheduled departure for TDY, Deployment or Leave where immediate actions are warranted.

-XXXXX X. XXXXXXX, XXX, USAF Deputy Commander 374th Mission Support Group
+NAME, Lt Col, USAF Deputy Commander 374th Mission Support Group